 Number of Blades

 Generally, you have a choice between a 3 blade prop for maximum top speed or a 4 blade prop that has a better overall performance.
+Do you just want to increase the speed of your pontoon, or want it to perform better in general?

 Make sure that your brand of the propeller can physically fit the brand of outboard motor you have.